msarrias/exonize/docs/tutorial.md

 The `draw_gene_structure` method uses the [dna_features_viewer](https://edinburgh-genome-foundry.github.io/DnaFeaturesViewer/) library to illustrate the positions of expansion events within the gene, along with the coding exons it comprises.

-First, we need to parse the gene hierarchy dictionary (found in the exonize output directory) to obtain the gene structure:
+First, we need to parse the gene hierarchy dictionary, which can be found in the Exonize output directory.
+This step is necessary, since information about the arrangement of the exons within the genes is not stored in the output database.

 ```python
 >>> ychrom_expansions.parse_gene_hierarchy_dictionary(